ballerina-platform/module-ballerinax-openai.audio/docs/spec/sanitations.md

                - $ref: "#/components/schemas/CreateTranslationResponseVerboseJson"

    - **Reason**: This modification has been implemented to enhance the readability and user-friendliness of record naming conventions.

+3. Modified the generated util function `createBodyParts` as a workaround for the issue https://github.com/ballerina-platform/ballerina-library/issues/6872.
+This change should be reverted once the issue is fixed in a future release (2201.9.4 or later).

 ## OpenAPI cli command